Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-remote-support.md

 <a id="enabling-cloud-based-monitoring"></a>
 ## Enabling Cloud-Based Monitoring
-{% if page.platform == 'cnq-aws' or page.platform == 'cnq-azure' %}Cloud-Based Monitoring is enabled for you by default.
+{% if page.platform == 'cnq-aws' or page.platform == 'cnq-azure' or page.platform == 'cnq-gcp' %}Cloud-Based Monitoring is enabled for you by default.
 If you have disabled Cloud-Based Monitoring, you can enable it{% else %}You can enable Cloud-Based Monitoring{% endif %} by using the Qumulo Core Web UI or `qq` CLI.

 ### To Enable Cloud-Based Monitoring by Using the Qumulo Core Web UI